BoyeonY/BoyeonY.github.io/index.md

       2. Develop a fully functioning database that meets the customer’s needs with the use of IT skills learned within our course.
       3. Allow the database to be updated in the future according to a change in business needs.

-+ currently working on a demo version.
++ Currently developing a prototype.

 ## Overview